Trade forex like the banks

 - Know the banker’s way of trading the forex market.

 - Join their trades.

 Remember, we are not trying to beat the bankers nor the market.
-We are simply trying to copy their analysis and trade setups.
-This blog post shows the wrong and right ways.
+We are simply trying to trade forex like the banks.
+This blog post shows the wrong and right ways of trading.

 TRADING THE WRONG WAY

 Cluttering the chart is the worst mistake a trader can commit.
 The endless sea of indicators and tools removes all vision from the chart, blocks price action, and eliminates any sense of direction.
 The signals and analysis are overly conflicting with each other too (one tool could indicate sell but the other shows hold or buy) and causes paralysis of analysis.

 Some traders probably choose these tactics as a method to hide the insecurity about their approach and their trading.
 Other traders feel comfortable with paralysis of analysis as it allows them to escape a decision and blame other third parties.